artunboz/bachelor-research/README.md

 ![face_clustering_pipeline](figures/face_clustering_pipeline.png)

-The pipeline is made up of 3 steps:
+The pipeline is made up of 4 steps:

 1. feature extraction
-2. (optional) dimensionality reduction
+2. (optional) feature combination
-3. clustering.
+3. (optional) dimensionality reduction

-Each step has its own package, and each package contains abstract classes that are responsible with common tasks.
-These abstract classes can be extended with other algorithms.
+4. clustering.

 The steps of the pipeline agree on a common folder structure.
 Below is an example folder structure.